mne-tools/mne-python/doc/_includes/bem_model.rst

           the case, ``outer_skin.surf`` can set to point to the corresponding watershed output file while the other surfaces can be picked from the FLASH segmentation data.

-.. note:: The following sections assume that you have run the appropriate
-          setup scripts to make both MNE and FreeSurfer software available.

 Organizing MRI data into directories